nnellans/ado-pipelines-guide/README.md

 ```
 - `cron` defines the cron syntax of this schedule
   - Only the UTC timezone is supported
-- `batch` is optional, the default is `false`
-  - Run a scheduled pipeline, even if the previously scheduled run is still in progress?
+- `batch`: Run a scheduled pipeline, even if the previously scheduled run is still in progress?
-- `always` is optional, the default is `false`
-  - Run the scheduled pipeline, even if there were no source code changes since the last scheduled run?
+- `always`: Run the scheduled pipeline, even if there were no source code changes since the last scheduled run?

 ---